 Unless you are sociologically tone deaf, you know that Pride month is a moment each year for the lesbian, gay, bisexual, transgender and questioning (LGBTQ) community – and its allies – to celebrate their places in humanity.
 It is timed to commemorate the June 1969 riots in New York City’s Greenwich Village, which followed a police raid on the Stonewall Inn, a gay nightclub.
 The riots are widely recognized as the beginning of the modern gay rights movement.

 The bar, which is still open for business in the Village, was designated as a national park by the Obama administration.

-The occasion of this year’s Pride month, 49 years post-Stonewall, begs the question: Are you proud of your station’s or publication’s LGBTQ coverage?
+The occasion of Pride month begs the question: Are you proud of your station’s or publication’s LGBTQ coverage?

 Here are two questions to ask yourself as you contemplate your answer.

 - Do you use the proper terminology when reporting LGBTQ issues?
 NLGJA, “The Association of LGBTQ Journalists,” has an excellent style guide that can help.
 Among many other things, it explains the difference between the terms “sexual orientation” and “sexual preference.”
 (Answer: The correct term is “sexual orientation,” since much of the scientific community believes that to whom one is attracted sexually is determined by nature and is not a choice.)